 First thing’s first: all of the goods that have been donated from the U.S. goverment to the island from the mainland?
 They’re not being distributed.

 If you want to help support the group in their endeavors, you can donate to their GoFundMe here.
-You can follow them on Twitter through the #PRontheMap hashtag or on Facebook through their page Report, Reimagine, Revive Puerto Rico, or their landing page PR On the Map.
+You can follow them on Twitter through the #PRontheMap hashtag, on Facebook through their page Report, Reimagine, Revive Puerto Rico, or their landing page PR On the Map.